daltonelvis/DesignPatterns/DesignPatterns/DesignPatterns/Factories/ReadMe.txt

         }
     }

-Client would then get the required pizza object in this way,
+Client would then get the required pizza object in this way

+ PizzaFactoryMethod chicken = new ChickenPizzaFactory();
+ chicken.MakePizza();

+ PizzaFactoryMethod mushroom = new MushroomPizzaFactory();
+ mushroom.MakePizza();

+Here we do not need any switch statement to specify which object to create, Object creation is taken care by the child/sub class.